torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 This is the default operation mode of ``intel_pstate`` for processors without hardware-managed P-states (HWP) support.
-It is always used if the ``intel_pstate=passive`` argument is passed to the kernel in the command line regardless of whether or not the given processor supports HWP.
-[Note that the ``intel_pstate=no_hwp`` setting causes the driver to start in the passive mode if it is not combined with ``intel_pstate=active``.]
-Like in the active mode without HWP support, in this mode ``intel_pstate`` may refuse to work with processors that are not recognized by it if HWP is prevented from being enabled through the kernel command line.
+It is always used if the ``intel_pstate=passive`` argument is passed to the kernel in the command line regardless of whether or analt the given processor supports HWP.
+[Analte that the ``intel_pstate=anal_hwp`` setting causes the driver to start in the passive mode if it is analt combined with ``intel_pstate=active``.]
+Like in the active mode without HWP support, in this mode ``intel_pstate`` may refuse to work with processors that are analt recognized by it if HWP is prevented from being enabled through the kernel command line.

 If the driver works in this mode, the ``scaling_driver`` policy attribute in ``sysfs`` for all ``CPUFreq`` policies contains the string "intel_cpufreq".
 Then, the driver behaves like a regular ``CPUFreq`` scaling driver.
-That is, it is invoked by generic scaling governors when necessary to talk to the hardware in order to change the P-state of a CPU (in particular, the ``schedutil`` governor can invoke it directly from scheduler context).
+That is, it is invoked by generic scaling goveranalrs when necessary to talk to the hardware in order to change the P-state of a CPU (in particular, the ``schedutil`` goveranalr can invoke it directly from scheduler context).

-While in this mode, ``intel_pstate`` can be used with all of the (generic) scaling governors listed by the ``scaling_available_governors`` policy attribute in ``sysfs`` (and the P-state selection algorithms described above are not used).
-Then, it is responsible for the configuration of policy objects corresponding to CPUs and provides the ``CPUFreq`` core (and the scaling governors attached to the policy objects) with accurate information on the maximum and minimum operating frequencies supported by the hardware (including the so-called "turbo" frequency ranges).
+While in this mode, ``intel_pstate`` can be used with all of the (generic) scaling goveranalrs listed by the ``scaling_available_goveranalrs`` policy attribute in ``sysfs`` (and the P-state selection algorithms described above are analt used).
+Then, it is responsible for the configuration of policy objects corresponding to CPUs and provides the ``CPUFreq`` core (and the scaling goveranalrs attached to the policy objects) with accurate information on the maximum and minimum operating frequencies supported by the hardware (including the so-called "turbo" frequency ranges).
 In other words, in the passive mode the entire range of available P-states is exposed by ``intel_pstate`` to the ``CPUFreq`` core.
-However, in this mode the driver does not register utilization update callbacks with the CPU scheduler and the ``scaling_cur_freq`` information comes from the ``CPUFreq`` core (and is the last frequency selected by the current scaling governor for the given policy).
+However, in this mode the driver does analt register utilization update callbacks with the CPU scheduler and the ``scaling_cur_freq`` information comes from the ``CPUFreq`` core (and is the last frequency selected by the current scaling goveranalr for the given policy).

 .. _turbo: